UrLab/lechbot/README.md

 Create a file called local_config.py (in the same directory as config.py), and edit config values as needed.
 In order to test the bot locally, you might be interested in runnning an instance of [UrLab's Incubator](https://github.com/UrLab/incubator).

 Then `python lechbot.py`.
 By default, it will run in an interactive shell without connecting to IRC.
-To connect to IRC, set the config value `BOT_HAL = IRCBot`.
+To connect to IRC, set the config value `BOT_CLASS = IRCBot`.